Summer days in Sydney can be stinkers. So, naturally, most of us head to our favourite beach to cool down and enjoy some family time.

 Another Northern Beaches gem, Palm Beach offers not one but two shaded beaches for hot summer days.

-Palm Beach is surrounded by water on three sides so there's plenty of opportunities for splashing.
+Palm Beach is surrounded by water on three sides, so there are plenty of opportunities for splashing.
 To make the most of the morning shade, we recommend venturing to the Pittwater side of Palm Beach either at Pittwater Park on Barrenjoey Road, or further north at Station Beach near The Boathouse.

 Pittwater Park has plenty of shady trees, grass for picnics, a small playground, and the kids will love watching the Palm Ferry making its way along the water.